fransan33/TTC_Delay_Project/README.md

    - Yearly KPI and delay trends comparison.
    - Segmenting delay trends by time, station, TTC line, and vehicles.
    - Evaluating the operational impact of delays that are within control.
-6. **Output / Visualization:**
+6. **Output / Visualization:** <br>
-   Developed 4 interactive dashboards in Tableau Public, targeting 4 distinct stakeholder audiences: Head of Transit Planning, Head of Operations, Senior              Management, and Head of Marketing.
-Included charts are listed below:
+   - Developed 4 interactive dashboards in Tableau Public, targeting 4 distinct stakeholder audiences: Head of Transit Planning, Head of Operations, Senior              Management, and Head of Marketing.
+Included charts are listed below: <br>
      - Bar charts (most common cause of delay)
      - Barbell charts (delay frequency by train line and bound)
      - Bubble charts (delay frequency by station)